Gigue

 The gigue (/ʒiːg/ ZHEEG, [ʒiɡ]) or giga ([ˈd͡ʒiːɡa]) is a lively baroque dance originating from the English jig.
 It was imported into France in the mid-17th century and usually appears at the end of a suite.

 The gigue was probably never a court dance, but it was danced by nobility on social occasions and several court composers wrote gigues.
+A gigue, like other Baroque dances, consists of two sections.

 A gigue is usually in 3/8 or in one of its compound metre derivatives, such as 6/8, 6/4, 9/8 or 12/8, although there are some gigues written in other metres, as for example the gigue from Johann Sebastian Bach's first French Suite (BWV 812), which is written in 2/2 and has a distinctive strutting "dotted" rhythm.

 Gigues often have a contrapuntal texture as well as often having accents on the third beats in the bar, making the gigue a lively folk dance.

 In early French theatre, it was customary to end a play's performance with a gigue, complete with music and dancing.

-A gigue, like other Baroque dances, consists of two sections.